MusicPlayerDaemon/website/content/posts/2018-02-10-gpl-violation-on-cary-audio-pms500.md

 kind: article
 ---

+*Update* (2020/02/11) this issue has been resolved meanwhile.
+Cary Audio has published the modified MPD source code.

 Cary Audio sells a product called "DMS-500" which is based on MPD.
 Their MPD binary has been linked with various proprietary libraries, including the Roon RAAT SDK and a MQA decoder.